A GAN-Based Input-Size Flexibility Model for Single Image Dehazing: Input-Size Flexibility Conditional Generative Adversarial Network

-This consistency loss function is to ensure that the transformation for $I_{re}$ and $J_{ge}$ in the network is approximated to the log transformation with parameter $\alpha$, which is novel and important for our framework.
-Instead of learning the parameter of $\alpha$, by this consistency loss, we use a convolutional layer to estimate the transformation of $\log(I_{re}-\alpha)$ and the inverse transformation of $\log(J_{ge}-\alpha)$, respectively.
+This consistency loss function is to ensure that the transformations of $I_{re}$ and $J_{ge}$ in the network are approximated to the log transformation with parameter $\alpha$, which is novel and important for our framework.
+Instead of learning the parameter of $\alpha$, by this consistency loss, a convolutional layer is developed to estimate the transformation of $\log(I_{re}-\alpha)$ and the inverse transformation of $\log(J_{ge}-\alpha)$, respectively.

-Then, we borrow the general cGAN loss function \cite{31IsolaZZE17} to our model, which is defined as follows:
+Then, we adopt the general cGAN loss function \cite{31IsolaZZE17} in our model, which is defined as follows:

 At the training stage, the generator $G$ is trained to produce outputs that cannot be distinguished as "fakes" by the discriminator $D$, and $D$ is trained to distinguish the generated example as "fakes".
-Thus, $G$ tries to minimize objective (\ref{eq:cgan}) against an adversarial $D$ that tries to maximize it, i.e., $G^*=arg min_Gmax_D \mathcal{L}_{cGAN}(G;D)$.
-In the last term of (\ref{eq:cgan}), minimizing $G$ is equivalent to maximizing $log(D(I_{re},G(I_{re},Z)))$, which is adopted at the implementation stage.
+Thus, $G$ tries to minimize objective (\ref{eq:cgan}) against an adversarial $D$ that tries to maximize it, i.e., $G^*=arg \min_G\max_D \mathcal{L}_{cGAN}(G;D)$.
+In the last term of (\ref{eq:cgan}), minimizing $G$ is equivalent to maximizing $\log(D(I_{re},G(I_{re},Z)))$, which is adopted at the implementation stage.

-Because the $L_1$ loss function can constrain the generator's output absoutely equal to the expected output thus reduce the blur.
+Because the $L_1$ loss function can constrain the output of the generator absoutely equal to the expected output thus reduce the blur.
 We also introduce it as one of our loss functions, as follows:

 Moreover, perception-driving losses are verified effective in various image restoration tasks.
-Thus, in order to make the generated haze-free images have a good visual effect, we adopt SSIM and PSNR to construct our perception losses.
+Thus, in order to make the generated haze-free images have a good visual effect, we adopt SSIM and PSNR loss to construct our perception losses.
 In our model, the calculation formula of SSIM is the same as \cite{36ZhaoGFK17}.
 PSNR is defined as:

 where $MSE(J_{re},J_{ge})$ is the mean of $(J_{re}-J_{ge})^2$ and can be formulated as $MSE(J_{re},J_{ge})=mean((J_{re}-J_{ge})^2)$.